 The following impacts are applicable to clause 4.16.12.2 (UE Policy Association Modification initiated by the PCF procedure):

-In the non-roaming case, the V-PCF is not involved, the AMF is replaced by the PCF for the PDU Session, and the role of the H-PCF is performed by the PCF for the UE.
+In the non-roaming case, the V-PCF is not involved, the AMF is replaced by the PCF for the SM Session, and the role of the H-PCF is performed by the PCF for the UE.

-For the Home Routed roaming scenarios, the V-PCF is not involved, the AMF is replaced by the H-PCF for the PDU Session, and the role of the H-PCF is performed by the H-PCF for the UE.
+For the Home Routed roaming scenarios, the V-PCF is not involved, the AMF is replaced by the H-PCF for the SM Session, and the role of the H-PCF is performed by the H-PCF for the UE.

-For the LBO roaming scenarios, the AMF is replaced by the V-PCF for the PDU Session, the role of the V-PCF is performed by the V-PCF for the UE and the role of the H-PCF is performed by the H-PCF for the UE.
+For the LBO roaming scenarios, the AMF is replaced by the V-PCF for the SM Session, the role of the V-PCF is performed by the V-PCF for the UE and the role of the H-PCF is performed by the H-PCF for the UE.

 - Steps 1a, 1c, 2a, 2c and 2d: These steps are not applicable for Home Routed roaming, since the V-PCF is not involved.